 “Repeal of Farm Laws: Sad for democracy today, as mobocracy wins.
 Modi and the country are in for bigger challenges,” lamented a person.

 What sets this government apart is the flexibility of its convictions.
 Shortly after Modi’s speech, it was reported that BJP workers in Delhi decided to organise citywide programmes to thank PM Modi for his decision.
 But it was later cancelled for the day, or perhaps postponed.

-While last year, Amit Malviya, BJP's media chief, on Friday he said on Twitter, “ ‘Whatever I’m doing, it’s for the good of the farmers, for the good of the nation.’
+While last year, Amit Malviya, BJP's media chief, wasn't as guarded in accusing the protesters of having Khalistani or Maoist links, on Friday he said on Twitter, “ ‘Whatever I’m doing, it’s for the good of the farmers, for the good of the nation.’
 These words define Prime Minister Narendra Modi’s decision to repeal the 3 farm laws, which were otherwise in the larger interest of small and marginal farmers, in particular.
 Let history judge his decision…”

 When Indian Media Used Taliban to Demonise Muslims

 A similar chain of events played out when the Afghanistan crisis unfolded earlier this year.
 The Modi government, so far having left no stone unturned to demonise Muslims, was suddenly faced with a paradox.
 As India was elbowed out by major powers in the Afghanistan arena, political arithmetic demanded that it reach out to the Taliban to regain its crumbling influence.

 Indian media landed the Modi government in a pickle then by using the Taliban to further its domestic agenda of demonising Muslims.